Experience Virginia in one of our rental cars

-According to Virginia's tourism slogan, "Virginia is for lovers", but when you get a Virginia rental car and check out this vast state, you'll also find that Virginia is a great place to take a family vacation.
-With Washington D.C. on its border and mountain ranges to the West, Virginia is a place for history buffs and adventure-seekers alike.
+According to Virginia's tourism slogan, "Virginia is for lovers", but when you check out this vast state, you'll also find that Virginia is a great place to take a family vacation.
+With Washington D.C. on its border and mountain ranges to the west, Virginia is a place for history buffs and adventure-seekers alike.
 With four distinct seasons, Virginia can be explored all year round, so pack your bags and start planning your vacation today.

 Norfolk is a modern port city nestled where the Chesapeake Bay meets the Atlantic Ocean.
 You’ll to see the vibrancy, fun and adventure that radiates throughout the city.
 History, heritage and fun are the most important things to discover while you're here.

 Take the family to play on the local beaches or on a cruise aboard the Spirit of Norfolk.
 While near the water, tour the Battleship Wisconsin, one of the largest and last battleships ever built by the U.S. Navy.
 Finish the trip with dinner at Vintage Kitchen, which is accompanied by views of the Elizabeth River.